lboekestein/capstone/README.md

 ## Timeline of project

+For a more detailed timeline and current TODO's, see [here](docs/TODO.md)

 | Date  | What | Completed |
 |---|---|---|
 | March 13  | Research Proposal | Yes |